 There is Good Treatment for Trauma

-Trauma is a serious term that applies to a lot of past events, some common enough to seem normal.
+Trauma is a term that applies to a lot of adverse experiences.
 Traumas can be…

 - Events that are life threatening, like car accidents, war, witnessing or experiencing violence

 - Past abuses in childhood, physical, verbal, sexual, or neglect